YemoAde/Classification-LoanDefault/README.md

 More loan enquiries aside home and auto loans could mean the presence of other loans to service which could largerly influence loan payments.

 ##### 4.5 Income and Debt
 The following plots explore the distribution income which may affect loan performance.
-The second figure
 <img src="./plot/01_plot.png" alt="01_plot" width="400" height = "400"/>

 #### 5 Models

 ##### 5.1 Logistic Regression Model
 From exploratory analysis of the data, multiple variables with a seemingly good relationship were chosen:
 Outstanding Balance, Avg Credit card usage, Income, Loan Inquiries, Late Payments to fit a logistic regression model